 Questions for Personal Reflection and Discussion

-- What did you sense God saying to you through this message?
+- What did you sense God saying to you through this passage and this message?